-Javier Zamora is currently Senior Lecturer in the Department of Information Systems.
+Javier Zamora is Senior Lecturer and Head of Information Systems Department at IESE Business School.
 He received his Ph.D in Electrical Engineering from Columbia University, and his M.Sc. in Telecommunications Engineering from the Universitat Politècnica de Catalunya.
 He also holds a PDG from IESE.

 He is the Academic Director of the ICT & Digital Media Industry Meeting at IESE, as well as Mobile Thinking Days, a joint program with the Mobile World Capital Barcelona.
 His current areas of interest are focused on Big Data, Artificial Intelligence and the Internet of Things and its impact on digital transformation.